TTK4130/ttk4130.github.io/docs/animation.rst

     z_contact_traj = (1/4)*(x_traj**2 + y_traj**2)
     z_center_traj = z_center_func(x_traj, y_traj, r_val)

-To be able to export these trajectories to a json file we'll have to create a Pandas :code:`DataFrame`, which is essentially an object that holds some data.
+To be able to export these trajectories to a json file we have to create a Pandas :code:`DataFrame`, which is essentially an object that holds some data.

 .. jupyter-execute::